Egg Donation

 Tip #1: Be yourself!

-We’re frequently asked what kinds of Split members our intended parents (IPs), or Family by Co members, are looking for.
+We’re frequently asked what kinds of Split members our intended parents (IPs) are looking for.
 The truth is that our IPs are as diverse as our Split members.
 Each is coming to us looking for a unique match.

 While some IPs are hoping to match with a Split member of a particular ethnicity, others are most interested in matching with someone with shared interests.
 Ultimately, IPs want to match with someone who they feel connected to as a person.
 That’s why our application tries to get at the heart of who you are from a variety of dimensions.